netsurf-alex/netsurf/docs/implementing-new-frontend.md

 A frontend is generally named for the toolkit it is implementing (i.e gtk for the GTK+ toolkit).
-It is advisable to be as specific as possible e.g. the frontend for the windows operating system should have been named win32 allowing for an impementation using a differnt toolkit (e.g mfc)
+It is advisable to be as specific as possible e.g. the frontend for the windows operating system should have been named win32 allowing for an implementation using a differnt toolkit (e.g mfc)

 All the files needed for the frontend are contained in a single